Lucius Sanford

-Lucius Marvin Sanford, Jr. (born February 13, 1956) is a former American football linebacker who played ten seasons in the National Football League with the Buffalo Bills and Cleveland Browns.
-He played collegiately for the Georgia Tech football team.
-While at GeorgiaTech, Sanford was a member of the ANAK Society, one of the highest recognitions a senior can achieve.
+Lucius Marvin Sanford Jr. (born February 13, 1956) is an American former professional football player who was a linebacker for 10 seasons in the National Football League (NFL) with the Buffalo Bills and Cleveland Browns.
+He played college football for the Georgia Tech Yellow Jackets.
+While at Georgia Tech, Sanford was a member of the ANAK Society, one of the highest recognitions a senior can achieve.
 Was a six-year winner and two-year runner up of the Milledgeville mean-mug award.
 In 2001, he was inducted into the Georgia Sports Hall of Fame.

-Pro Career
+Professional career

-Sanford was drafted in the 4th round of the 1978 NFL Draft by the Bills.
+Sanford was selected in the fourth round of the 1978 NFL draft by the Bills.
 He started 114 of his 129 career games in the NFL and recorded 5 interceptions returned for 124 yards.
 He unofficially registered 13 career sacks (the NFL did not make sacks an official stat until 1982).
 He returned one fumble for a touchdown (46 yards) against the Seattle Seahawks on October 14, 1984.